miguel-angel-monjas/kafkaconnect-utils/README.md

 universal=0
 ```

-Once your Wheel file is created, you can install it in any Python 3 environment by running:
+Once your Wheel file is created (`dist` subfolder), you can install it in any Python 3 environment by running:

 ```bash
 pip install kafkaconnect_utils-[lastest version]-py3-none-any.whl